-One has succeeded and became a member of the elite airborne unit in the Philippine Army is a retired sergeant.
-While the other became a veteran freedom fighter of the Moro National Liberation Front [MNLF], after his dream was shattered by that villainous carnage.
+One has succeeded and become a member of the elite airborne unit in the Philippine Army is a retired sergeant.
+While the other became a veteran freedom fighter of the Moro National Liberation Front [MNLF] after his dream was shattered by that villainous carnage.

 They are both full blooded Tausugs born in the province of Sulu.

 Their own vivid revelations about their distant pasts are filled with colorful and interesting exploits.
 An account that will give answers to the nagging enigma about the conspiracy that was willfully kept by the powerful Filipino oligarchs.
 Unknown to many including the present generation, the deceptiveness hatched by the Philippine and Malaysian governments to distort the rightful owners of North Borneo and Sarawak – has a strong relevance to the present Philippine tumultuous territorial claim over Sabah and Sarawak.

 Jabidah Massacre was just among the multi-faceted cover-ups to hide the truth and it is deeply rooted to the conspiracy that killed the Sultan of Sulu in 1936 in order to make North Borneo and Sarawak their perpetual milking cow.
 The collusion between Malaysia and Philippines was dramatically played by installing a politically appointed “Sultanate of Sulu” who is subsisting on a meager annual rent of U$5,300 dollars.